-- 1. Open the new cover dressing & remove from the package.
+- 1. Open the new dressing & remove from the package.
 Only touch the corners. - 2.
 Apply skin barrier or skin prep to the skin around the wound. - 3.
-Insert the new packing into the wound. - 4.
-Center dressing over the wound. - 5.
-Secure with tape or, if the dressing is adhesive, smooth out the adhesive borders. - 6.
-Discard the packaging into the plastic bag and seal the bag. - 7.
-Clean your hands. - 8.
+Center dressing over the wound. - 4.
+Secure with tape or, if the dressing is adhesive, smooth out the adhesive borders. - 5.
+Discard the packaging into the plastic bag and seal the bag. - 6.
+Clean your hands. - 7.
 Put the plastic garbage bag in a larger garbage bag for disposal with your regular household garbage.